 - Submetering of tenant spaces or separate metering of tenant plug load and equipment, including data centers.
 Ideally tenants are billed according to actual use rather than on a pro-rata basis.

-- Landlord agrees to incorporate energy management best practices into building operations, such as regular benchmarking, energy audits, or commissioning of building systems.
+- Landlord agrees to incorporate energy management best practices into building operations, such as lighting repair services, regular benchmarking, energy audits, or commissioning of building systems.